 Do I need to bring anything with me?

 If you are taking any medication it is useful for you to bring the details along to your first appointment.
 It is also useful to bring along any x-rays, MRI’s or imaging reports that you may have, especially if they have been taken within the past couple of years.
 You may want to bring along some reading material or an MP3 player just in case there are any delays.
 We attempt to avoid delays as much as possible and have procedures in place to manage situations of high demand however as we are a teaching clinic there may be occasions where slight delays are unavoidable and it is useful at such times if patients have something to occupy their time.
 You may also want to consider wearing appropriate underwear for the appointment, as you will be asked to wear a back opening gown for examination purposes.
 You could also bring along a pair of shorts to wear under the gown if it makes you feel more comfortable.

 Where should I go on arrival at the WIOC?

 On arrival you should report to the clinic reception.
 On your first visit the receptionist will hand you some paperwork to complete.
 The information requested will contain details such as your name, date of birth, address, contact details etc. You will also be asked for very brief details about your general wellbeing and lifestyle, medical history, health condition, and asked to complete a pain diagram to illustrate the presenting complaint.
 Do not worry too much if you are uncertain what information is required, as the student clinician will go through it in more detail during your appointment.
-You will also be asked to provide a urine sample at this time; one of the receptionists or a student clinician will show you were the urinalysis toilet is and provide you with a sample bottle.
-They will also show you where to leave the sample.

 What can I expect to happen during the initial consultation?